 What makes me stand out as an applicant?

 The unfortunate truth of the 15% statistic is that there are a lot of well-qualified people going for a small number of available positions.
-Most, if not all, of these candidates are soon-to-be-PharmDs with similar student organizations, clinical rotations, an industry internship, leadership experience, etc. etc. etc. The resulting homogeneity in applicant experiences can make it difficult for both recruiters to confidently differentiate between and consequently, remember you as a candidate.
-Therefore, it is important to not only find those things about you and your experiences that make you both memorable, but apply that knowledge to your narrative deliberately.
-When a recruiter is deciding between two otherwise identical candidates those seemingly small, interesting things matter.
+Most, if not all, of these candidates are soon-to-be-PharmDs with similar student organizations, clinical rotations, an industry internship, leadership experience, etc. etc. etc. filling their CVs.
+The resulting homogeneity in applicant experiences can make it difficult for both recruiters to confidently differentiate between and consequently, remember you as a candidate.
+Therefore, it is important to not only find those things about you and your experiences that make you both memorable, but to specifically apply that knowledge to your narrative.

 - Teach for America, Doctors Without Borders, or similar